PoojithaKomaravelli/nm-code-assessment/filter-app/README.md

 # FilterApp

 This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
 The app helps the user to quickly choose from  available options.
-Here are few features of the app :
+Here are few features of the responsive app :
 On load of the page , user will see a search input field.
 On click of the input field, he will see a list of options available to select/filter .
 As the user gives the input, suggestions are populated in alphabetical order.